dwyl/learn-api-design/README.md

 in which you would *feed* the `q=phone` designation.

-In cases where you know specific sets of conditions are frequently fetched required by the consumer of the API, you could *package these into a single resource path*, to make it easier for the user to query.
+In cases where you know specific sets of conditions are frequently fetched/required by the consumer of the API, you could *package these into a single resource path*, to make it easier for the user to query data.

 ```http
 GET /items/highest_priced